Yann Fillion: Club career

 In January 2023, he signed with the HFX Wanderers in the Canadian Premier League.
 He turned down other offers in Europe, in order to join the Wanderers.
 He was immediately named the club's starter, playing every minute of the 2023 season thus far.
 He departed the club following the 2024 season.

 In January 2025, Fillion signed with Maltese Premier League club Floriana.
 In the summer of 2025, he departed the club after rescinding his contract.

+In December 2025, he joined USL League One club Richmond Kickers, on a multu-year contract.

+On 7 March 2026, Fillion made his debut for the Kickers in a 1–1 draw against AV Alta in the opening match of the USL League One season.
+He would record his first clean sheet in a 2–0 win against NoVA FC.